-" PHYS 2093H: Physical Science for Teacher Education: Electricity and Motion (Sc) This is a hands-on, lab survey course designed to meet the needs of future elementary school teachers.
+This is a hands-on, lab survey course designed to meet the needs of future elementary school teachers.
 Topics included are simple circuit and circuit elements, static electricity, forces, pulleys, levers, and gears.
-Emphasis is placed on empirical results obtained through experiment and the construction of conceptual models.
+Emphasis is placed on empirical results obtained through experiment and the construction of concentual models.
+Pogistration preference will be given to students in the the construction of conceptual models.
 Registration preference will be given to students in the Teacher Education Stream and the Emphasis in Teacher Education program, but limited spaces may be available for students not in these programs (consult with Physics Department).
 Not open to students enrolled in or with credit for PHYS 1001H, 1002H, 1020H, or 1060H.
 Not for credit toward a major or minor in Physics.
 Excludes PHYS 2090Y.